ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 - package.json defines the dependencies of the application.
 - Dockerfile defines the instructions Docker uses to build the image.

 2. Use the Explorer to view the files needed for this app.
-Click the Explorer icon (it looks like a sheet of paper) on the left side of the window, and then navigate to the directory for this lab: `cc201 > labs > Introduction to Containers and Docker`.
+Click the Explorer icon (it looks like a sheet of paper) on the left side of the window, and then navigate to the directory for this lab: `cc201 > labs > 1_ContainersAndDocker`.
 Click `Dockerfile` to view the Dockerfile we'll use to build an image.
 If you don't understand any of the instructions in the Dockerfile, review the module videos.
 ![Dockerfile in Explorer](images/dockerfile-explorer.png)

 3. Run the following command to build the image: